 Getting There

-For most of these day trips from Boston, you’ll probably want to rent a car.
-There are other options to getting to some of the places, including Amtrak train (to Mystic and north to Maine on the Downeaster), commuter rail, and ferry.
-In most cases, driving is the easiest, and parking isn’t too difficult unless you are going to a beach in the summer.
+You’ll probably want to rent a car for most of these day trips from Boston.
+There are other options to getting to some places, including Amtrak train (to Mystic and north to Maine on the Downeaster), commuter rail, and ferry.
+Driving is usually the easiest, and parking isn’t too difficult unless you go to a beach in the summer.

-You may also find that you want to stop at more than one location, making it useful to have a car.
+You may also find that you want to stop at more than one location, making it helpful to have a car.
 Many of these towns are spread out, and walking everywhere isn’t an option.
-If you don’t have a car rental for your Boston vacation, you should be able to just rent one for the day.
+If you don’t have a car rental for your Boston vacation, you should be able just to rent one for the day.